Affiliate links on Android Authority may earn us a commission. Learn more.

 - Stainless steel bezel

 - 1GB of RAM

 - Wi-Fi only (no LTE)

-The Suunto 7 looks more like a GPS sports watch than it does any other Wear OS watch.
+Even in 2022, the Suunto 7 looks more like a GPS sports watch than it does any other Wear OS watch, even including the Galaxy Watch 4 Classic.
 It’s big — maybe too big for a lot of people.
 The 50mm case is pretty much the max I’d go for my average-sized wrists.
 Luckily it’s relatively light at 70g.